- Thoughts on (Modern?) Software Development

 - https://onmoderndev.de/en/talks/#Solutions

-Additional sources mentioned in „Thoughts on (Modern?)
+Additional sources were mentioned in „Thoughts on (Modern?)
 Software Development”-related discussions:

 - Baldur Bjarnason: “The Intelligence Illusion“